Frequently Asked Questions

-What I admire about these leaders is their commitment to practical application of God’s Word, showing its relevance for everyday life for ordinary people.
+What I admire about these leaders is their commitment to the practical application of God’s Word, showing its relevance for everyday life for ordinary people.

 What types of sermons do you normally preach?

-I always preach very practical Bible-driven sermons.
+I always preach very practical, Bible-driven sermons.
 Sometimes this takes the form of unpacking a passage in a verse-by-verse style, but most often is more “topical” in nature.
 Regardless the format, I seek to illustrate the sermon’s “big idea” by bringing other Scriptures into view to show how the passage relates to the Bible at large and its practical application in everyday life.

 Please share briefly your preferences or convictions regarding those issues and concerns that have arisen within Baptist denomination and convention life today, such as: